TianyeGao44/Array/README.md

-The element positions and excitation coefficients of the synthesized arrays in Case 1 and Case 2 of the manuscript are uploaded to the files “Case 1” and “Case 2”, respectively.
+The element locations and excitation coefficients of the arrays synthesized in Case 1 and Case 2 of the manuscript are uploaded as the files “Case 1” and “Case 2”, respectively.